We are delighted to receive applications from overseas students. On this page you can find answers to common questions

 It is also possible to produce a "bundled offer" whereby you study English intensively before starting on your research work.
 The Centre for Applied Linguistics has information on these courses, but you must arrange them early since numbers are limited.

 The University can provide accommodation for overseas students, including students with families.
 The Warwick Accommodation web site provides full details.

 Fees and Funding

-The overseas academic fees for Physics research students are £21,770 for 2018-19.
+The overseas academic fees for Physics research students can be found here.
 Useful information on living costs is available - these are readily covered by the "stipend" associated with a full scholarship should you win one.

 Some PhD scholarships are available as part of a university-wide competition which cover fees and living expenses at standard UK Research Council rates, presently about £15,000 per year.
 Popular schemes include the Chancellor's International Scholarships for non-EU students, the Chancellor's EU Scholarships for EU citizens, and the China Scholarship Council - University of Warwick Scholarships.

 The International Office also offers scholarships for MSc students.

 Overseas students are not usually eligible for Research Council studentships.